hunsuk/BitcoinStudy/README.md

-# BitcoinStudy from Jimmy Song book
+# BitcoinStudy from Jimmy Song